-5.2.1 UXO-28 (OU 30)-Wallace Creek Phase I Munitions Response Site
+4.2.1 UXO-28 (Operable Unit 30)-Wallace Creek Phase I Munitions Response Site

-Site UXO-28 covers approximately 81 acres and is located west of Holcomb Boulevard and north of Parachute Tower Road on the Mainside area of the Base (Figure 5-2).
+Site UXO-28 covers approximately 81 acres and is located west of Holcomb Boulevard and north of Parachute Tower Road on the Mainside area of the Base (Figure 4-24).
 Site UXO-28 was identified in 2013 based on the discovery of munitions-related items during a NTCRA within the former theoretical shot-fall zone of Site UXO-23, the former D-9 Skeet Range.
 Site UXO-28 encompasses the theoretical shot-fall zone of UXO-23; the cleared areas observed in historical aerial photography, indicating a higher potential for past use as historical training areas; the Tactical Landing Zone Sparrow that was historically used for troop training from 1954 to the early 2000s; and the North Wallace Creek Regimental Complex (NWCRC).
-The NWCRC is included because fill containing debris and MPPEH from the excavation and construction activities within the NWCRC was reportedly placed by a military construction (MILCON) contractor in the area of the former theoretical shot-fall zone, sometime between 2013 and 2015.
+The NWCRC is included because fill containing debris and MPPEH from the excavation and construction activities within the NWCRC was reportedly placed by a MILCON contractor in the area of the former theoretical shot-fall zone, sometime between 2013 and 2015.
 Because the open areas of the site (where the fill containing MPPEH was reportedly placed) are considered recreational and public areas, signs were installed in 2016 for notification of the potential for UXO hazards.
 In addition, Recognize, Retreat, Report (3R), Explosives Safety Education Program informational flyers were distributed to building occupants working and living within the newly constructed buildings.
-Additional warning signs were installed along the running trails within UXO-28 in May 2018.
+Additional warning signs were installed along the running trails within UXO-28 in May 2018 and warning signs were updated and replaced in May 2023.

 Recent research conducted by MCB Camp Lejeune discovered that a historical maneuver training area overlapped Site UXO-28 and extended outside of the Site UXO-28 boundary.
 MEC, specifically discarded military munitions (DMM), has been discovered in proximity to foxholes identified within and around the site boundary, indicating that the foxholes were likely used as defensive firing positions during maneuver training operations associated with Tactical Landing Zone Sparrow.
-Therefore, a 144-acre Expanded Investigation Area (EIA) was identified (Figure 5-2).
+Therefore, a 144-acre Expanded Investigation Area (EIA) was identified (Figure 4-24).

-Figure 5-2.
+Figure 4-24.
 MMRP Site UXO-28, OU 30